aidinb/eslint-config/README.md

 }
 ```

-The React rules extends the base rules and requires the following dependencies:
+The React rules extend the base rules and require the following dependencies:

 ```json
 {